 A beautiful inlay ranger buckle, made by James Lee has raised inlay of turquoise and silver.
 The buckle is 2 by 2 inches with 2 keepers and a belt tip cover. $1,650.
 (SANTA FE)

 Three stainless steel buckles by Pat Pruitt, of Laguna Pueblo.
 The one at left is inlaid with a piece of niobium $1750.
-The next set with carbon fiber, SOLD.
+The next one has a tinted trim and is $850.
 The last with stingray is $700.
 Each is 2 by 3 1/2 inches.
 Made for a 1 1/2 inch belts. ( ALL IN TUCSON)

 RANGER BUCKLE!
 By Ernest Rangel, sandcast with overlay and appliqué work.
 1 7/8 by 2 1/4 inches. $475.
 (TUCSON)